(Formerly titled "Towards Streaming Image Understanding")

 Additional details about the dataset itself can be found in Section 4.1 & A.4 of the paper.

 Additional details about pseudo ground truth can be found in Section 3.4 & A.2 of the paper.

 Updated Mar 2021: we now have all train, val and test splits annotated for the streaming perception challenge!
 Previously, only the annotations for the val split is provided.
 The test split annotations will be held out for ranking submissions on the challenge leaderboard.
 The table above contains updated number for the size of our dataset (updated to 1.26M from 250K for the number of boxes in Table B of the paper).

 *By default COCO classifies "pickup truck" as "truck", while appearance-wise, many "pickup trucks" resembles sedans, which are classified as "car" in COCO.
 These additional annotations, not included in the full dataset downloads, add one extra attribute of "is_pickup_truck" for each object.
 If used properly, this attribute can help to mitigate the confusion between "truck" and "car".

 Note that our dataset only contains images from the center ring camera in Argoverse 1.1, for data of LiDAR and other cameras, please check out the Argoverse website (links listed under "Argoverse 3D Tracking v1.1")

-Acknowledgements: this work was supported by the CMU Argo AI Center for Autonomous Vehicle Research and was supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001117C0051.
+Acknowledgements: this work was supported by the CMU Argo AI Center for Autonomous Vehicle Research and was supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001117C0051, and NSF Grant 1618903.
 Annotations for Argoverse-HD were provided by Scale AI.